 They cover a range of areas, including communication, behaviour support, and medical care.
 Under the NDIS, service providers must ensure support workers can satisfy the requirements of the skill descriptors to have the necessary expertise and provide effective person-centred care.

 The skill descriptors have a heightened focus on participant engagement and control regarding their support.

 With the new changes, there is a stronger emphasis on support workers maintaining their currency of skills and knowledge.

 In short, service providers must ensure that their support workers maintain their skills and knowledge and that they are up-to-date and reflect industry standards.
 This is particularly relevant if a participant’s support plan changes or if there is a change of support workers.

-Service providers should therefore provide support workers with periodic reassessment and refresher training.
+Service providers should therefore provide support workers with periodic reassessment and refresher disability awareness training.
 It also means that service providers must document this training, as it is subject to their three-year and mid-term audits.

 With all these changes, the question remains: how do I comply with the High Intensity Support Skill Descriptors?